 When you get out of the lift, you will find yourself in a hallway that is painted red.
 Turn left, and you will see what is shown in the featured photo.
 It is a place for members to lounge before going to the main restaurant, which has a tropical feel to it (a lot of greenery and wooden parrots) and serves 'continental' food.

 The largest restaurant of Manila House serves 'continental food', which, to common people, means western food.

 Japanese restaurant in Manila House.
 You can get a lot of privacy there, since it is quite empty.

 Other than these restaurants, there is a bar for drinks, and a grill room for meat lovers.

 Manila House has several hallways that can be rented for events.
 We were told that the furniture arrangement in the club is changed every month.
 All artworks there are for sale.

 Having taken a look at the place, I bet you want to know about the food we had.
 There were nine of us, so we had a chance to sample many dishes.
 The menu in the continental restaurant was actually quite extensive.
-Prices and quality are similar to a 5-star hotel, but since VAT is included in the prices, some dishes are a tad less pricey than in 5-star hotels.
+Prices and quality are similar to a 5-star hotel, but some dishes are a tad less pricey than in 5-star hotels.